List of SpongeBob SquarePants characters: Incidentals

 The incidentals are a large variety of characters who function as the main background characters of the show.
 They are all each referred as "Incidental" followed by their given model number.
 Their names, jobs, personalities, relationships, ages, and sometimes gender are inconsistent and tend to differ from each episode.
-There is an estimated of over 300 incidental characters.
+There are an estimated over 300 incidental characters.
 These characters can usually be portrayed as customers at the Krusty Krab, beachgoers at Goo Lagoon, police officers, paramedics, or characters making up a large crowd or audience, although they also commonly make supporting and/or speaking roles.
-Different voice actors have voiced the incidentals throughout the franchise: Charlie Adler, Lori Alan, Dee Bradley Baker, Susan Boyajian, Clancy Brown, Rodger Bumpass, Mary Jo Catlett, Bill Fagerbakke, Mark Fite, John Gegenhuber, Kate Higgins, Sirena Irwin, Rhys Parry Jones, Tom Kenny, Carolyn Lawrence, Mr. Lawrence, Kent Osborne, Sara Paxton, Kevin Michael Richardson, Dana Snyder, Cree Summer, Jill Talley, James Arnold Taylor, Paul Tibbitt, and Thomas F. Wilson.
+Various voice actors have voiced the incidentals throughout the franchise: Charlie Adler, Lori Alan, Dee Bradley Baker, Susan Boyajian, Clancy Brown, Rodger Bumpass, Mary Jo Catlett, Bill Fagerbakke, Mark Fite, John Gegenhuber, Kate Higgins, Sirena Irwin, Tom Kenny, Carolyn Lawrence, Mr. Lawrence, Kent Osborne, Sara Paxton, Kevin Michael Richardson, Dana Snyder, Cree Summer, Jill Talley, James Arnold Taylor, Paul Tibbitt, and Thomas F. Wilson.

-While the majority of them do not have consistently used names, there are however a few that do have consistent names:
+While the majority of them do not have consistently used names, there are a few that do have consistent names: